Louis Tillett: Biography

 By late 1984 Tillett was working with another side project, Paris Green, with a core of himself, Raoul Hawkins on bass guitar, and Jeffrey Wegener on drums (ex-Laughing Clowns) joined by "a loose aggregation of musicians".
 Other musicians included Louis Burdett on drums (ex-Benders) and Charlie Owen on lead guitar (ex-Tango Bravo).
 According to McFarlane Paris Green "covered material ranging from Mose Allison to John Coltrane, Ray Charles to Nina Simone, and on any given night there was as many as nine or ten musicians on stage".
-Tillet (on piano) and Fisher worked on Ed Kuepper's debut solo album, Electrical Storm (June 1985).
+Tillett (on piano) and Fisher worked on Ed Kuepper's debut solo album, Electrical Storm (June 1985).

 In January 1986 Tillett, Fisher and Ikinger revived The Wet Taxis with Rod Howard on bass guitar, Jason Kain on lead guitar (ex-Relatives), and Bronstantine Karlarka on keyboards.
 By May they were joined by a brass section of Dianne Spence on saxophone, Kathy Wemyss on trumpet (both ex-Laughing Clowns), and Gladys Reed on trombone.
 Reed had backed No Dance on Carnival of Souls.
 In July Tillett described his three newest members to Sutton, "[t]here are so many hot female musicians in Sydney and none seem to be getting a go.
 It is not just a gimmick".
 The Wet Taxis supported a tour by Nico and undertook other tours.
 They issued a single, "Sailor's Dream" in May 1987, which was produced by Rob Younger (of Radio Birdman, New Christs) at Paradise Studios for Citadel Records.
 The band broke up by mid-year.

 Tillett recorded his debut solo album, Ego Tripping at the Gates of Hell, with bandmates Ikinger and Spence; Burdett and Owen (both now ex-New Christs); and with Lenny Bastiaans on bass guitar.
 Tillett co-produced with Bruce Callaway, it was issued on Citadel Records during November 1987.
 McFarlane felt its style was a mix of "jazz, blues, R&B, pop and rock, making for fascinating and engrossing listening".
 Tillett told Stuart Coupe of The Canberra Times his motivation, "[it] was to play songs within a wide spectrum, everything from a full band through to a duet.
 It gets away from the expectations that people have with me of it always sounding like Wet Taxis".
 To promote his album, Tillett assembled a backing band, The Ego Trippers from Hell, and toured Australia.

 In 1989 Tillett briefly joined Catfish, Don Walker's side-project, on vocals.
 Also in that year Tillett fronted The Aspersion Caste, aka Louis Tillett and His Cast of Aspersions, with Bastiaans, Burdett, Ikinger (by then ex-Kings of the World) and Owen; they were joined by Miroslav Bukovsky on trumpet, James Greening on trombone, and Jason Morphett on saxophone.
 The group released a single, "Condemned to Live", in January 1990 on the Blue Mosque label, which was distributed by Festival Records.
 McFarlane felt it displayed "astonishing gut-bucket blues that packed a considerable punch".
 In 1989, Tillett also contributed piano to the debut single from Sydney band Bughouse.